Fostering Independence Tuition Waiver Program

 How Do I Receive the Waiver?

 - File the FAFSA

 - Enroll in a PA postsecondary institution approved by the U.S. Department of Education for Title IV funding.

 - You must apply for and be eligible for the Chafee Education and Training Grant (Chafee ETG).

-Mail or fax your completed Chafee ETG application (PDF) to:
+Mail or fax your completed Chafee ETG application (PDF) by May 1, 2021 to:

 State Grant and Special Programs